liao961120/MCDI/README.md

 Age of Acquisition of 696 Words in Mandarin (Taiwan)
 ====================================================

 The distributions of ages at which words are produced are shown in the figures below.
 The first figure plots the empirical age distributions of the data collected by by Liu & Tsao (2010).
-The second figure plots the model-based estimates of these words' age of acquisition.
+The second figure plots the model-based estimates of the words' age of acquisition.

 Liu & Tsao (2010)'s data is available from the Wordbank project (Frank et al., 2017) at <https://github.com/langcog/wordbank>.